 The ability to learn will be a key requirement for future intelligent systems (robots, autonomous vehicles, etc.), which are envisioned to act autonomously in complex and changing environments.
 A core research area at the Autonomous Motion Department (AMD) is learning for control.
-We seek to combine techniques from machine learning, control theory, and optimization to develop intelligent control algorithms for the next generation of intelligent systems.
+We combine techniques from machine learning, control theory, and optimization to develop intelligent control algorithms for the next generation of intelligent systems.
 In particular, we focus on the special requirements that real-time control systems pose for learning algorithms, such as guarantees for stability, robustness, and efficient computation.

 While rigorous theory and mathematical analysis form the basis of our research, we validate our methods in experiments on physical robots.
 We have a number of state-of-the-art robotic platforms at AMD to study various aspects of autonomous robots (see photo).